jywu20/Notes/Computer Science/Logic and PLT/Lean.md

 and hence we do not have pattern matching, as we do not have any elimination principle targeting the newly created types.)

 Encapsulation in ML languages, on the other hand, is a must or otherwise the language cannot be used to idiomatically encode an object logic in the LCF style.
+(But this doesn't mean Lean can't check the validity of proofs in LCF style.
+We can for instance always design a type that contains and only contains valid proofs via carefully designed inductive schemes, as Lean has refinement types.
+The resulting API still resembles that of a LCF-style kernel.)

 ## Implicit variables and elaboration